JCKodel/kfx_dependency_injection/README.md

 );
 ```

-The second registration must use the `key` argument because the `SomeClass` exists in multiple locations and it was already registered.
+The second registration must use the `key` argument because the `SomeClass` exists in multiple locations and was already registered.

 To retrieve each version of the registration, use the same key: